 SPNE 404 Dark Love, Gay Power: Lorca and Almodóvar

 COURSES TAUGHT IN SPANISH (SPAN)

 SPAN 225 Hispanic Media: Contemporary Issues This course will develop students' cultural awareness through a series of written assignments organized around major journalistic and academic genres.
 We will investigate contemporary issues as presented in the media of Spain, Latin America and U.S. Latino communities.
-More specifically, the course will explore such topics as immigration and multiculturalism, gender and sexuality, linguistic variety of the Spanish language, and issues of cultural identity among others.
+More specifically the course will explore such topics as immigration and multiculturalism, gender and sexuality, linguistic variety of the Spanish language, and issues of cultural identity among others.
 The Internet, printed, audio and visual media material will provide the foundation for class discussions, oral presentations, cultural projects and other activities.
 Critical readings will complement the material and provide a broader understanding of contemporary cultural realities on both sides of the Atlantic.
-Prerequisite: Completion of SPAN 122 or the equivalent.
-(Rodríguez-Mansilla, offered alternate years)
+Prerequisite: Completion of SPAN 122, or the equivalent.
+(Rodriguez-Mansilla, offered annually)

 SPAN 231 The Art of Translation A situational approach to translation, this course focuses on Spanish in everyday situations.
 Class activities include role-playing, skits, writing assignments, and translations.
 Students explore the use of Spanish in fields such as business, health care, social services and education.
 Emphasis is placed on vocabulary and contrastive analysis of English and Spanish grammar.
 This course is recommended for bilingual students, students who intend to teach Spanish to English-speakers or English to Spanish-speakers, as well as students who intend to use Spanish in a professional field.
 Prerequisite: Completion of SPAN 122, or the equivalent.
 (Travalia, offered annually)